 You can find the whole post at: How to tell the difference between intuition and thoughts

 With all the previous work, the belief grows.
 The belief we deserve, the belief we know what is best, the belief we can do it.
-The belief it is time we take that step.
-With that, we have all the courage we need to take the leap of faith.
+The belief is time we take that step.
+With that, we have all the courage we need to leap of faith.

 Leap of faith

-This article is intended to anyone going through a transformation or any coach who has a client to support through his/her transformation.
+This article is intended for anyone going through a transformation or any coach who has a client to support through his/her transformation.